mhammarback/project-food-foxes-1-version-2/README.md

 ## How to complete this task

-We build the a solid foundation together using mob programing and then we split up and created seperate branches to cower more tasks in a faster pace.
+We build a solid foundation in HTML, CSS and Javascript together using mob programing and then we split up and created seperate branches to cower more tasks in a faster pace.

 In the end result we manage to have a functional website with these features: